 7. False Positive Association

-The close association of a lie to the truth does not turn the lie into a fact.
+The close association of lies to the truth does not turn the lie into a fact.
 Piggybacking on factual data is a favorite of those seeking to validate their “stuff” by associating it with reliable sources.
 When opportunity, access, and motive exist, beware of this tactic.

 Testing the validity, applicability, and reliability of the data will show this tactic.
 The premises on which they base their argument often do not correspond with the data they are trying to piggyback.
 To get around this dilemma, they frequently use circular logic.
 They say because something is valid, so too must be whatever they associate with it.
 When this happens, we need to ask questions about the validity of this association.